-(Side note: I’m doing a full post on this next week but EVERY white person AND non-black minority says nigga at my school.
+(Side note: I’m doing a full post on this next week, but EVERY white person AND non-black minority says nigga at my school.
 Like ALL of them.
-Now I can’t fight all of them just because I’d be grossly outnumbered and I’d rather not get expelled BUT don’t think I haven’t thought about it.
-They don’t even say it in the right context either!
-“These hot Cheetos are my nigga, man.” …Like…Sir…I’m going to need you to not ever speak again…please…)
+Now I can’t fight all of them just because I’d be grossly outnumbered and I’d instead not get expelled BUT don’t think I haven’t thought about it.
+They don’t even say it in the right context, either!
+“These hot Cheetos are my nigga, man.” …Like…Sir…I’m going to need you not ever to speak again…please…)

 I’ve compiled a list of unspoken rules every black person that lives in an environment that’s predominantly white has to live by.

 (Guys, I obviously don’t think what you wear or how you talk or how you wear your hair dictates your blackness, these are just ‘rules’ black kids follow while living in suburbia duh.)

 Rule #1: Make sure all white people are as comfortable as humanly possible around you.

 You want to act like Samuel L Jackson’s character from Django or Uncle Ruckus from the Boondocks.
 Your job as a ‘representative’ from the black community is to make black people look like those happy, docile slaves from those old, racist cartoons.
 Channel your inner house slave or local neighborhood coon (*cough* *cough* Stephen A. Smith *cough* *cough* Raven Symone).
 Avoid talks about #BlackLivesMatter, race relations in America, slavery…As a matter of fact, don’t bring up anything to do with America before the 1970s.

 Rule #2: Get every rap song (that isn’t by Eminem) off of your phone.